I worked as a developer using Waterfall for exactly 9 months. I was 22 years old, and it was my first programmer job and first corporate environment.

 This place was old school.
-Like suit-wearing, personal cubicle type old school.
-Our CEO would hold all-hands meetings where everyone was required to stand the whole time and he would call people up to give speeches at random because he believed everyone should be good at public speaking.
+Like suit-wearing, personal-cubicle-type old school.
+Our CEO would hold all-hands meetings where everyone was required to stand the whole time, and he would call people up to give speeches at random because he believed everyone should be good at public speaking.

-At one offsite event, the CEO designated me as the company Complaint Manager.
-During the 4-day event employees were directed to give me their complaints.
-Of course my friends dropped anonymous and hilarious complaints because they knew that, at the end of each day, I was going to be called up to the stage to repeat back all of the complaints.
+At one offsite event, the CEO designated me as the company’s “Complaint Manager.”
+During the 4-day event, employees were directed to give me their complaints.
+Of course, my friends dropped anonymous, hilarious complaints because they knew that, at the end of each day, I was going to be called up to the stage to repeat back all of the complaints.
 What?!?
 Super old school.

-One time, I was sent to work at a client’s office for a week, just so they could visibility see my team working on their project.
+One time, I was sent to work at a client’s office for a week, just so they could visibly see my team working on their project.
 And I mean that in the most literal sense.
 We didn’t have any meetings or recent project updates, they just wanted to make sure we were actually working.

-I never saw a single line of my code in production during my 9 months I spent working there.
+I never saw a single line of my code in production during the 9 months I spent working there.
 I actually remember learning that my project was finally being sent to QA for testing the week I left.
 After 9 months.
 Old.
 School.